Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/README.md

 ## Learning Outcomes

-Students by the end of the course will be able to ...
+By the end of this course, you will be able to ...

 1. Define and distinguish concurrency from parallelism
-1. Create serial and concurrent queues
+1. Create delayed tasks, serial and concurrent queues
-1. Create delayed tasks
 1. Identify deadlocks, race conditions and priority inversion in multi-threaded code
 1. Practice common iOS interview projects & questions
 1. Apply concepts in Grand Central Dispatch to use in projects
-1. Build organized projects through Xcode's project management tools

 ## Schedule